Shahriar Nafees: Domestic career

 In June 2008 Nafees joined the unauthorised Indian Cricket League and was given a ten-year ban by the Bangladesh Cricket Board (BCB) however he severed his ties with the league in September 2009 and was therefore available for national selection.

 The Bangladesh Cricket Board founded the six-team Bangladesh Premier League in 2012, a twenty20 tournament to be held in February that year.
 The BCB made Shahriar the 'icon player' for Barisal Burners.
 Despite his status, Nafees played just five matches, scoring 38 runs.

 In the 2nd edition of BPL held in 2013, he joined Khulna Royal Bengals.
 He was selected as the captain of the team.
 He scored the maiden century in BPL 2.
 Before him, no other Bangladeshi player scored a century in the history of BPL.

 He was the leading run-scorer for Agrani Bank Cricket Club in the 2017–18 Dhaka Premier Division Cricket League, with 550 runs in 13 matches.

-Retirement
+Retirement and aftermath

-On 13 February 2021, Nafees along with Abdur Razzak, announced their retirement from all forms of cricket.
+On 13 February 2021, Nafees along with Abdur Razzak, announced his retirement from all forms of cricket.
 Soon after his retirement, he was offered a position in the cricket operations department of Bangladesh Cricket Board.